 Reentry Into the Profession (For Endorsement or Exam with Waiver applicants Only):

 For applicants seeking reentry into the profession, Rule 64B11-2.012, F.A.C., requires any applicant seeking licensure, who has not been in active practice within the last five years, to submit documentation of 50 continuing education hours, relevant to the practice of occupational therapy.
 Twelve (12) of these 50 hours may be completed as home study.
 These hours must be completed within the year prior to licensure and verification must be submitted before a license can be issued.
+If you are an OTA that has recently graduated from an OT program, you would not be categorized as a re-entry applicant, but as a NEW Graduate.
+Please select “N/A-New Graduate” for this question on the application.

 “Yes” answers to previous Personal, Criminal or Disciplinary History